Aliht72/NLP-Visulisation-Twitter-API/README.md

 This will install all of the necessary dependencies and start the development server on your local machine.

-### Usage

-Once the development server is running, you can simply navigate to `http://localhost:3000` in your web browser to access the WebSocialMedia platform.
-From there, you can create an account, login, and start exploring the platform's various features.

 ## Contributing

-If you're interested in contributing to the development of WebSocialMedia, please feel free to fork the repository and submit a pull request.
-We're always looking for talented developers to help improve the platform and add new features.
+If you're interested in contributing to the development of Web Social Media API and also NLP, please feel free to fork the repository and submit a pull request.

-## License

-WebSocialMedia is licensed under the MIT license.
-See `LICENSE` for more information.

 ## Contact

-If you have any questions or concerns about WebSocialMedia, please feel free to contact us at [contact@websocialmedia.com](mailto:contact@websocialmedia.com).
+If you have any questions or concerns about WebSocialMedia, please feel free to contact us at alihosseinit72@gmail.com .

 ---